DennisLee03/mcu_final/README.md

 ```

 ## Run & Test
-You can reboot the ESP32 devkit, to see its IP address.
+You can reboot the ESP32 devkit, to see the initial information(include its IP address).
 ```bash
 curl http://<ESP32_IP>/test
 # → {"AC":123,"HR":72,"HRV":38.5}